ceskyDJ/NetherWater/README.md

 spread-enabled: true
 # Spread limits bypass for OP players or players with netherwater.spread.bypass permission
 spread-bypass: false
+# Scoping water into buckets is disabled by default
+scooping-into-buckets: false
 # Messages for translation
 # Change only text in quotation marks ("")!
 # If you need to use quotation mark in your text, use \" instead